Sting Ray Robb

 Sting Ray Robb (born September 3, 2001) is an American racing driver.
-He competes in the IndyCar Series, driving the No. 51 Dallara-Honda for Dale Coyne Racing with Rick Ware Racing.
+He competes in the IndyCar Series, driving the No. 77 Dallara-Chevrolet for Juncos Hollinger Racing.

-Racing career
+Early career

 Karting

 Robb received a go-kart at age five, kickstarting his racing career.
 He started running nationally at age eight, entering Cadet division events from 2010 to 2013.
 During his first season in the Junior ranks, he finished second in America and raced in Valencia, Spain.
 Robb won a national championship in Rotax Junior Max karting in 2015.
 He also raced go-karts in Portugal.
+In 2015, Robb achieved second place in the Karts to Car Scholarship Shootout, earning a US$15,000 scholarship to race in the Skip Barber Race Series.

 Junior open-wheel formulae

-Robb switched from go-kart racing to car racing in 2016.
-He joined the then-Pro Mazda Championship with World Speed Motorsports in 2017.

-Robb ran a full Pro Mazda season in 2018 with Team Pelfrey.

-On February 17, 2019, Robb was confirmed to join Juncos Racing as a part of their Indy Pro 2000 roster.
-After winning two poles in 2019, Robb was confirmed to return to Juncos for the 2020 Indy Pro 2000 season on March 7, 2020.

-On July 30, 2020, Robb won his first career Indy Pro 2000 race at Mid-Ohio Sports Car Course.
-He later swept a three-race weekend at Indianapolis Motor Speedway.
-Robb claimed one win in a tripleheader weekend at New Jersey Motorsports Park in October and secured the championship ahead of the season finale doubleheader at St. Petersburg.

-Robb remained with Juncos as he moved up into Indy Lights in 2021.

-On October 28, 2021, Andretti Autosport announced that Robb would join the team full-time for the 2022 Indy Lights season.
-Robb is the 2020 Indy Pro 2000 champion.
+First seasons

+Robb switched from go-kart racing to car racing in 2015.
+He raced in the Skip Barber Winter Series during that year's winter and finished second in the standings.
+After winning a race in the Formula Car Challenge, where he drove part-time for World Speed Motorsports, he joined the team ahead of the 2017 Pro Mazda Championship.
+Robb, the youngest driver on the grid, started the year with fourth place in race 2 at St. Petersburg.
+Further fourth places followed at Road America and Watkins Glen, as well as fifth at Mid-Ohio.
+Robb finished sixth in the points standings.
+He remained in Pro Mazda the following season, this time driving for Team Pelfrey.
+Thanks to a last-lap pass on teammate Andrés Gutiérrez, Robb finished a season-best at Indianapolis.
+Despite three further top fives, Robb dropped to seventh in the championship.